ABIsolution/homepage/readme.md

 1. Download the Windows Installer (MSI) package for Node.js version 18.18.2 from the provided link.

+   - Look for the files that include the suffix `.msi`

 2. Run the downloaded MSI installer package.
-Follow the installation wizard's instructions, and make sure to add Node.js to your system's PATH during the installation process.
+Follow the installation wizard's instructions, no changes are required since the default settings should include all the required selections.

    To check if Node.js is installed correctly, open a Command Prompt or PowerShell window and run the following commands: